 North Whey Pond is one of two small ponds lying in the area separating Copperas, Whey and Little Square Ponds to the north of DEC's Fish Creek campgrounds.
 North Whey Pond (3.2 acres) was visited in 1929 and brook trout stocking was recommended, but no other species data were provided.
 Like other kettle bog ponds in the vicinity, North Whey Pond is surrounded by a bog mat, is remarkably deep for its size, and was part of the F-22-R liming study.
 A 1957 netting captured no fish and reported a pH of 5.2.
 Brook trout were stocked from 1958 to 1975.
 Hydrated lime was applied in 1959 and apparently successful for awhile in raising pH levels.
 Stocking change form notes indicate brook trout survival was adequate in the 1960's, although survey data corroborating those notes are lacking.
-A 1976 chemical survey documented a pH of 4.35, ANC of -50 μeq/l and specific conductance of 23.2 μmhos.
+A 1976 chemical survey documented a pH of 3.8 and stocking was canceled.
+In 1984, the ALSC captured no fish and reported a pH of 4.35, ANC of -50 $\mu$ eq/l and specific conductance of 23.2 $\mu$ mhos.
 This nearly circular pond has a muck bottom, maximum depth of 25 feet and mean depth of 11 feet with a flushing rate of 1.4 times per year.